ari3s/synct/README.md

 python -m pip install gd2gs-0.2.0.tar.gz
 ```

-There are following dependences that are installed from PyPI by the command above:
+There are following dependencies that are installed from PyPI by the command above:
 ```
 google-api-python-client
 google-auth-oauthlib